← Back to Blog

 "Women aged 25-35" is demographics.
 "Health-conscious professional women who prioritize convenience over price" is a segment.
 See the difference?

-Adding 2-3 psychographic traits transforms generic targeting into actionable segmentation.
+Adding 2-3 psychographic traits transforms generic targeting into effective segmentation.
 The demographic filter sets the boundaries.
 The psychographic traits tell you what drives behavior inside those boundaries.

 You don't know which segment is strongest until you compare.
 Budget for 2-3 segments per concept test.
 The segment comparison often reveals your real market, and it's frequently not the one you expected.